The Betfair trading opportunity

-I managed to convince the investor not to get involved in the company and he recently compared notes with me on the most recent set of accounts that this company published, it showed in two years they managed to lose £6 million.
-But of course this is all investment for the future, but if that was invested in the markets surely they would have made £6 million instead?
+I managed to convince the investor not to get involved and he recently compared notes with me on the most recent set of accounts that this company had published.
+It showed in two years they managed to lose £6 million, but of course, this is all investment for the future!
 I am pretty sure this company will not end up actively trading the market or creating an edge, it will probably end up providing services for others who wish to do so.
 That’s what usually happens!
 They won’t be the first and it won’t be the last.
 I don’t think that £6m is going to be returned to seed investors who were sold the original story.

 As BETDAQ showed, when they highlighted the fact that I won on all 28 races at Cheltenham 2017, outstanding achievements can be proved and verified on an exchange, but it seems that very few people consider that important when investing or buying advice.
 Nobody ever seems to consider asking for any track record.

 But when making claims or trying to raise funds a track record should really be mandatory, because the structure of the industry and the way that the markets work mean that if you have a net positive strategy, you’ll never need the money anyway!
 If you have a positive strategy the sheer number of markets and way they work mean that even with a tiny bank you can achieve spectacular returns.
 Given my track record, I could raise many many millions to set up a fund, but I haven’t.
 Why, because I don’t need the money.
 I can work with a much small bank and so can you.
 Giving your money to somebody else won’t work.